syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 ---
 layout: post
-title: Load More in Syncfusion ListView
+title: Load More in Xamarin.Forms ListView | Syncfusion
-description: Describes about the Load More behavior in Syncfusion ListView.
+description: This topic describes about the Load More feature with manual and automatic loading option along with different loading directions and Load More behaviors in Syncfusion ListView.
 platform: xamarin
 control: SfListView
 documentation: ug